Cholpon-Ishenbekova/finalOOProject/README.md

    ```
 3. Start the Spring Boot application:
 5. It's already running on AWS so using the commands below you can check using Postman:
-6. React is connected to React by Axios, it has to work if cors("hhtp://localhost:3300") --> StaffContoller & RecordController
+6. Spring Boot is connected to React by Axios, it has to work if cors("hhtp://localhost:3300") --> StaffContoller & RecordController

 ## Backend Setup